mikeireland/chronostar/README.md

     mistyped parameter name.

 ### Read results
 Chronostar produces a set of auxiliary folders where temporary results from all the iterations are stored.
 This allows it to restart when it finished last time if required.
 When the fit has converged, a set of `npy` files is saved in your results folder.
-You can read these files in python with `np.load('filename.npy')`.
+You can read these files in python with `data=np.load('filename.npy')`.
 - `final_comps.npy`: Array, [#comps, 9].
 An array with components.
 Each row represents one component.
 Columns are `[X, Y, Z, U, V, W, dX, dV, Age]` in units pc, km/s and Myr, respectively.
 - `final_membership.npy`: Array, [#stars, #comps+1].
 An array with membership probabilities for all stars from the `data_table`.
 The last column is background membership probability.
 All probabilities are normalised so that the probability for each star belonging to any of the components or background equals 1.
+- `final_chain.npy`: For a multi-carlo run, this is the (N_walkers x N_steps x 9) array.

  ********